 Who pays excise duty?

-- the person or business who is the "authorised warehouse-keeper" of the place where excise products are produced, processed, stored, dispatched or received or
+- the person or business who is the "authorised warehouse-keeper" of the place where excise products are produced, processed, stored, dispatched or received;

-- the person declaring the import, if the goods are imported and not immediately put under duty suspension.
+- the person declaring the import, if the goods are imported and not immediately put under the duty-suspension arrangement.

 Transporting goods to different EU countries without paying duties